-At ConverSage, we believe that every healthcare clinician deserves to be a equipped to deliver the most important and intense conversations.
+At ConverSage, we believe that every healthcare clinician shoud be equipped to effectively conduct the most important and intense conversations.
 For decades, medical students have been trained to be experts in clinical procedures but spend little or no time on their cognitive conversation leadership skills.

 Initiating and having conversations with patients and their families about a serious illness is very much a skill that requires training and practice, just as any other complex medical technique or procedure.
 This immersive training has been developed by experts to assist providers successfully prepare and navigate their way through having a serious illness conversation with patients and family members.

 This leadership training is designed to help you better understand and relate to others in the workplace.
 Its focus is how to better navigate, or prevent, disruptive behavior – either someone else’s or even your own – in order to achieve better outcomes.